 Do not use in cats suffering from systemic disease such as primary liver disease or diabetes mellitus.

 Do not use in cats showing signs of autoimmune disease.

 Do not use in animals with disorders of white blood cells, such as neutropenia and lymphopenia.
 Do not use in animals with platelet disorders and coagulopathies (particularly thrombocytopenia).
+Do not use in pregnant or lactating females.
+Refer to section 3.7.

 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.